Website icon Xpert.Digital

 It's time again to write something about the current SEO situation after a long break.
 Actually, everything is the same, and I'm as annoyed today as I used to be.

 In fact, I no longer offer SEO.
-If anything, it is only a part of my work.
-But as one of the first SEOs, I have experienced and suffered a lot.
-What remains are the old mechanisms in which the industry tells customers about the holy SEO grail and how easy it is to conquer the top ten with exactly the SEO agency in question and thus start the “money machine”.
+If at all, it is only a part of my work.
+But as one of the SEOs from the very beginning, I experienced a lot and suffered.
+The old mechanisms remained in which the industry tells the customers of the Holy SEO-Gral and how easy it is to conquer the top ten with exactly the SEO agency in question and thus to start the “Money machine”.

-I take my hat off to those who can be found in the top ten with the terms 'SEO', 'search engine optimization', 'SEO agency' etc., as long as there is no excessive buying of backlinks or other excessive and semi-legal practices.
-Furthermore, I don't mean the purchased Google Ads, but the organic ranking.
+I pull my hat off to those who can be found in the top ten with the terms 'SEO', 'search engine optimization', 'SEO agency' etc., unless excessively bought backlinks or other excessive and semi-legal practices.
+In addition, I don't mean the purchased Google Ads, but the organic ranking.

 And then there are the few SEO consultants who report on the latest changes and information.
 SEO consultants are great.
 I am skeptical about everyone else who mainly talks about the top ten rankings.
 Especially when they tell me that I don't rank well?!
 How do you know my business model, strategy and resources?
 There are so many factors that play a role that such a clumsy statement is actually embarrassing and only shows one thing: they want to lure me with my supposed weakness, and the big sister around the corner is ready to help.
 Of course not for free, of course.

-The reason I'm writing again today is because of the now annoying SEO agency inquiries that see my pages as so bad, but with a lot of potential (!) - of course, and the others who write to me every day and would like to write an article for a fee (of course with a “follow” backlink) because they think my site is great and it fits the topic.
-There was also a shoe manufacturer.
-I should have thought about the thematic proximity a bit.
+Why I am writing again today are the already annoying SEO agency inquiries that see my pages as bad, but with a lot of potential (!)-Sure, and the others who write to me daily, who would like to place an article (of course with “follow” backlink) for me, because they find my site so great and fits it thematically.
+Among them was a shoe manufacturer.
+I would have had to imagine the thematic closeness a little nicely.
 But okay, everything is there.

 It is generally known and understandable that search engine optimization works and performs differently between B2B and B2C.
 An exception in the B2C sector is the premium price segment, i.e. in an area where higher offers and higher margins are important.
 In the B2B sector, too, this is the starting point mentioned here in the areas of mechanical engineering, industry, etc., where high-priced products or services are involved.